• Skip to primary navigation

 Christine Rooney

-This Sweet and Spicy Brussels Sprouts recipe is the best easy side dish!
-It's roasted and topped with an Asian honey chili garlic glaze.
+These Sweet and Spicy Brussels Sprouts are roasted until crispy and topped with a sticky chili garlic Asian glaze.
+A great vegan side dish!

 5 from 2 votes